InvertGames/uFrame.Documentation/pages/nodes/views.md

 `Awake(), Start(), OnEnable(), OnDisable(), OnDestroy(), Update(), LateUpdate()`

+## Bindings

+* {Name}Changed

+[todo add content]

+* {Name}State Changed

+Binding to a state property creates methods for each state, and in the designer code will property call the each state's method when it changes.

+* {Name}Collection Changed

+Collection bindings bind to a collection giving you two methods, {CollectionName}Added, and {CollectionName}Removed, override these methods to execute something when the collection is modified.

+* {Name}View Collection Changed

+The view collection changed binding automatically creates views for each element's viewmodel when created.

+* {Name}Executed

+The executed binding is for listening to when a command is invoked on a view.
+It will provide you with a method in the format `{CommandName}Executed({CommandClass} data)_`.

+* {Name}To Input Field

+Binds a string property to an uGUI input field.
+A field will be created on the view for specifying the uGUI field.

+* {Name}To Button

+The ButtonToCommand binding will create a reference to a uGUI button on the view and automatically wire the click event to invoke the command.

+* {Name}To Toggle

+Bind toggle to property will bind a boolean property directly to a uGUI toggle box.

+* {Name}To Text

+Binds a string property to a uGUI text label.

+* {Name}To Slider

+Binds a slider to a float value.

 ## Help, my bindings have stopped working!

 There are a few methods that ALWAYS need their _base.Method()_ calls intact, otherwise uFrame can easily produce unexpected results.